mawrkus/lab-filter-bar-ui/README.md

 ..resulting in poor UX :/

-We've tried to introduce a 100ms delay in the `displayPartialFilterSuggestions` state to prevent the dropdown that opens for the partial filter to be closed on mouse up but it produced wrong dropdown placements when editing completed filter values and a partial filter is present.
+We've tried to introduce a 100ms delay in the `proxyToNextSuggestions` state to prevent the dropdown that opens for the partial filter to be closed on mouse up but it produced wrong dropdown placements when editing completed filter values and a partial filter is present.